 Andretti name comes up short again in Indy 500

-He led 20 more laps on Sunday.
-He still hasn't led the right one.
+He led 20 more on Sunday.
+He still hasn't led when it counts the most.

 Andretti's bid to exorcise his family's infamous curse at Indianapolis Motor Speedway came up short when he was passed by Ryan Hunter-Reay with 17 laps remaining, and then couldn't get within striking distance of his teammate during the frantic final laps.